Pearson Electra

-The Pearson Electra is an American trailerable sailboat that was designed by Carl Alberg as a Midget Ocean Racing Club (MORC) racer and first built in 1960.
+The Pearson Electra is a recrational keelboat that was designed by Carl Alberg as a Midget Ocean Racing Club (MORC) racer and first built in 1960.

 The Electra design was developed into the Pearson Ensign in 1962, primarily by enlarging the cockpit and shrinking the cabin.
 The two boats share the same hull design.

 Production

 The Electra was the second design built by Pearson Yachts.
 A total of 350 examples were completed before production ended.

 Design

 The Electra is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a spooned raked stem, a raised reverse transom, a keel-mounted rudder controlled by a tiller and a fixed long keel.
 It displaces 3000 lb and carries 1299 lb of ballast.

 The design has a draft of 3.00 ft with the standard long keel and is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The head is located in the bow cabin under the "V"-berth.
 Cabin headroom is 42 in.

 The design has a PHRF racing average handicap of 264 and a hull speed of 5.48 kn.